Montani Semper Liberi

-We were beside ourselves when we found out that the Department of Arts, Culture, and History choose our bid for their 2019-2020 calendar.
-The next big shock came less than a year later when we were contracted to mange design and formatting of the agency’s biannual magazine, Details.
+We were beside ourselves when we found out that the Department of Arts, Culture, and History chose our bid for their 2019-2020 calendar.
+The next big shock came less than a year later when we were contracted to manage the design and formatting of the agency’s biannual magazine, Details.
 To do what we do for our home state is pretty stellar.

 Details Magazine: Historic Preservation in the Mountain State

 The Department of Arts, Culture, and History once had a periodic publication dubbed Details.
 This magazine served as a platform to announce projects, accomplishments, and other vital information.
 Unfortunately, years had passed without a new edition until WVDAH decided to release a request for proposal (RFP) in hopes of contracting an agency to handle the design and formatting of Details for the length of one-year (two editions).

 WVDAH already had a number of articles and photography.
 The first thing we did was develop a shared spreadsheet that outlined each article and its accompanying info, such as word count and authors.
 While most articles were around 600 words, there were two larger articles weighing in at 1200+ words.
 Sorting this data first allowed us to hone in on which articles would be featured, including which article would get the prestigious placement on the main spread.

 WVDAH knew beforehand that they wanted Volume 19, Issue 1 to have twenty pages.
 With this constraint in mind, it was crucial that we organize all of the data as we had.

 For consistency, we also began constructing a branding guide to outline formatting rules for hyphenation, indention, drop caps, and other related topics.

 A Calendar Highlighting WV Literature